 10345 Jasper Avenue NW, Edmonton

 A couple weeks ago I finally went to Corso 32 for the first time.
 I know, I know, kind of embarrassing.
 It’s one of Edmonton’s most known restaurants.
-Seating only 32 people (hence the name), reservations are a must.
+Seating only 32 (now 34) people (hence the name), reservations are a must.
 It is located downtown beside its sister restaurants, Bar Bricco and Ucellino, all owned by Daniel Costa.
 Corso is often seen in Avenue’s annual articles for best Italian and best restaurant in Edmonton.
 Being downtown, parking can be a bit scarce in this area.
 There’s always street parking around Jasper and the adjacent streets, and very easily accessible by LRT.

 The pasta that we went with was the Garganelli.
 This comes with braised tuscan pork, porcini ragu and topped with parmigiano.
 They change their menu slightly seasonally, but have some classic dishes that remain the same.
 Corso 32 is known for making their own hand-made pasta, and for good reason.
 It was cooked perfectly al dente and had a great texture.
 It soaked up the sauce nicely.
 There was a nice earthy tone from the mushrooms and overall it was pretty good flavours.
 One thing that I would say about this dish was that I personally found it way too salty.
-It was still good, but very very salty.
-I’ve also read some reviews that some of their dishes were a bit heavy on the salt as well.
+It was still quite good, but very salty.
+I’ve also read some reviews and some agree that some of their dishes were a bit heavy on the salt as well.

 Lastly, for our Carne, we had the Chinook salmon Mandorla, which comes with burnt butter, almonds, gala apples, radicchio, black kale, and balsamico.
 This was beautifully plated.
 By this point in the meal we were getting pretty full.
 The salmon was cooked perfectly and was very tender and soft.
 Very nicely seasoned and overall a nice dish.
 I really liked the almonds around the dish because it gave the dish a bit of extra crunch.
-Overall, a very nice dish.